50 Unforgettable Things to Do in Riviera Nayarit

 18. Shop at artisanal & farmer’s markets

-Nayarit has many outdoor markets (often called tianguis) to shop for organic produce, handmade Mexican crafts, artwork, clothes, and more.
-Most of the markets also feature live music, food stalls, fresh seafood, or local artisanal products.
+Nayarit has many outdoor markets (often called tianguis) where you can shop for organic produce, handmade Mexican crafts, artwork, clothes, and more.

 - Nuevo Vallarta – Riviera Farmer’s Market (Tuesdays 9-2)